Emergency Drinking Water Preparation Before a Crisis

 Calculating Personal Needs

-When it comes to emergency preparedness, a common guideline is to have at least one gallon of water per person per day.
+When it comes to emergency preparedness, a common guideline is to have at least one gallon of emergency drinking water per person per day.
 This should cover drinking, cooking, and basic hygiene needs.
 However, this is a baseline estimate and actual requirements can vary depending on factors such as age, physical activity, climate, and health conditions.

-Children, pregnant women, nursing mothers, and individuals in hot climates may require more water.
-Not to mention you’ll need to account for any pets or livestock as well.
-It’s also important to consider how long an emergency might last, or how long you could be stranded without drinking water.
-The Federal Emergency Management Agency (FEMA) recommends having at least a three-day supply of water for each person, but in more severe scenarios, such as natural disasters that disrupt water supply lines for an extended period, at least a 2-week supply is recommended, which comes out to at least 14 gallons per person, per household.
+The Federal Emergency Management Agency (FEMA) recommends having at least a three-day supply of emergency drinking water for each person, but in more severe scenarios, such as natural disasters that disrupt water supply lines for an extended period, at least a 2-week supply is recommended, which comes out to at least 14 gallons per person, per household.

 For pets, ensure they have access to clean water and include their needs in your emergency plan.
 Livestock, on the other hand, may require larger quantities of water, so understanding their specific needs and having a plan for their care is crucial.

-Safe Water Storage
+Safe Emergency Drinking Water Storage

-It’s important to store water in containers fit for purpose- otherwise, contamination of your drinking water is likely.
-Commercial water bottles and containers that have been previously used can transfer toxic substances or microplastics into your water.
 Use food-grade containers specifically designed for water storage, like the high density polyethylene (HDPE) water storage tanks from Tank Depot or camping supply stores.
 These are specifically rated to store food and water in a safe manner, and won’t contaminate their stores over time.
 Avoid using containers that have previously held chemicals or non-food substances, as they can leach harmful substances into the water.

 If you’re in an emergency and you don’t have a food-grade storage container available, the Center for Disease Control and Prevention (CDC) recommends that you choose a container that:

-• Has a top that can be closed tightly
+• Has a top that can be closed tightly.

 • Has a narrow neck or opening so water can be poured out easily.